 Let’s take a look at that.

 I’m always surprised and a little disappointed when I see an adult dog looking for a new home without a rehoming fee.
-And not just because I can’t fathom how people can just go and get rid of their pets and family members (horrid people), but because rehoming fees should be attached the each and every pet.
+And not just because I can’t fathom how people can just go and get rid of their pets and family members (horrid), but because rehoming fees should be charged for each and every pet.
 I’m also a little annoyed when I hear people complain about how “expensive” SPCA or rescue dogs have become.

-Finally, rehoming fees are a one time investment.
+Finally, rehoming fees are a one time cost.
 A price shouldn’t be put on a family member.
-We “rescued” T with a rehoming fee of $400.
-I’d pay $400 every year of her life if I had to, she’s been so worth it.
+We “rescued” our Boston terrier with a rehoming fee of $400.
+I’d pay $400 every year of her life if I had to, because you can’t put a price on a family member and a life.

 So while I may not be able to put extra cash on my car loan one month when we get our new family member, it won’t bug me, because it’s more than worth it to me.